Publications

 with Heiner Beckmeyer

-Presented at CICF, Helsinki Finance Summit on Investor Behavior
+Presented at RBFC, CICF, Helsinki Finance Summit on Investor Behavior

 Abstract